whoisryosuke/design-systems-monorepo/README.md

    return <Button>Submit</Button>;
    ```

-# Development
+## Development

 This project is bootstrapped using Lerna and Yarn to create a monorepo structure (one repo containing many, often connected modules).
 Each folder inside the `packages` folder is a different module, like the button component, or utility functions used across different modules.

-## Installation
+### Installation

 1. Install dependencies in the root of the repo: `yarn`
 1. Run Typescript to build on each file save: `yarn dev`

-## Creating New Packages
+### Project Structure

+This project is a monorepo made up of several packages, from individual components to utility functions.
+These packages are often "linked" together to allow us to isolate and modularize functionality and orchestrate them together.
+This is a fancy way of saying we have a bunch of NPM packages under one repo roof and they usually depend on eachother.

+**Notable Packages:**

+- **core** - This is used by most components to provide common shared dependencies like React and Styled Components.
+- **variants** - This is used by most components to add "variant" props to components that alter the style (like `<zenny-button appearance="primary">`).
+- **components** - This package exports all the individual component from one place.

 ### Package Structure:

-Here is the general structure of a module or "package" contained in the `/packages` directory. _This may be different for utility packages._
+Here is the general structure of a module or "package" contained in the `/packages` directory. _This may be slightly different for utility packages._

 ```
 packages/component-name